mkolade/simple_shell/README.md

 In C, you can create a new process using the `fork` system call.
 The `fork` call creates a new process by duplicating the existing process.
 After forking, the original process becomes the parent process, and the newly created process becomes the child process.
 The `fork` system call returns different values in the parent and child processes, allowing them to distinguish between each other.

 ## What are the three prototypes of `main`
-In C, the `main` function can have three different prototypes:
+In C, the 'main' function can have three different prototypes:

 1. `int main(void)`: This is the most basic form of `main` and is used when the program doesn't take any command-line arguments or environment variables.
 The return value represents the exit status of the program.